MIchaelKa/tech-knowledge-base/Math/Linear Algebra/MIT 18.065. Matrix Methods..md

 A = CMR
 In this form rows in the R matrix also comes directly form the A M - mixing matrix

+## **1.2** Matrix-Matrix Multiplication AB

+Inner products
+- rows times columns

+Outer products
+- columns times rows
+- $u v^T$
+- rank 1 matrix

+AB - sum of rank 1 matrices

+We can count the multiplication of number by number Always there are n^3 multiplications if A and B are nxn or mnp if A is mxn and B is nxp

+Factoring A into CR is the reverse of multiplying CR=A

+Five important factorization

+Spectral Theorem
+Symmetric matrix
+Orthogonal matrix
+SQ = QA comes column by column from Sq = Aq

+Every real symmetric matrix S has n orthonormal eigenvectors q1 to qn Why?
+The proof?
+TODO

 ## 1.3 The four fundamental subspaces